unsw-se3011/SENG3011_DoctorWHO/README.md

 # D2 deliverable
 url: doctorwhoseng.tk
      www.doctorwhoseng.tk

-the log file can be accessed using www.doctorwhoseng.tk/log
+The log file can be accessed using www.doctorwhoseng.tk/log